 What we do

-King's Regional Neurosurgical Unit provides a specialist spinal service for people living in South East London and Kent.
+King’s Regional Neurosurgical Unit provides a specialist spinal service for people living in South East London and Kent.
 We are part of the South East London and Kent Spinal Network.

 Our team includes neurosurgeons, physiotherapists, pain relief doctors, neuroradiologists and a spinal clinical nurse specialist, enabling us to offer a wide range of treatments and provide the best possible patient care.